 (1) Distance learning must:

-(a) Be designed such that students actively participate in the instructional process, by utilizing techniques that require substantial student interaction with the instructor, other students, or a computer program.
+(b) Be designed such that students actively participate in the instructional process, by utilizing techniques that require substantial student interaction with the instructor, other students, or a computer program.
 The course design must not permit students to sit passively and observe instruction or read instructional material.
 The provider must have a process to determine when a student is inactive or not fully participating, such as when the screen is minimized, or the participant does not answer the polling questions and/or verification codes.
 No less than three methods of interactive activities must be asked at unannounced intervals during each one-hour course session to determine student attentiveness.

 (2) The provider must provide the students with an orientation or information package which contains all necessary information about the course subject matter and learning objective; procedures and requirements for satisfactory course completion, special requirements with regard to computer hardware and software or other equipment, and the availability of instructor or technical support.